arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/basic-draw-and-image/content.md

 ---
-title: Using Basic Draw and Image Functions with the GIGA Display Shield
+title: Using Draw and Image Functions with the GIGA Display Shield
 description: 'Learn how to use basic draw functions to create and display images on the GIGA Display Shield.'
 author: Benjamin Dannegård
 tags: [Display, Draw]